cnr-isti-vclab/vclib/docs/mesh/elements.rst

 Elements
 ========

-In VCLib, Elements are data structures that will be stored into Containers inside a Mesh data structures.
+In VCLib, Elements are data structures that will be stored into Containers inside a Mesh data structure.
 Examples of Elements are vertices, faces.
 Each one of these elements can be composed of an arbitrary number of components.